MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-command-line-reference.md

 When you use *MSBuild.exe* to build a project or solution file, you can include several switches to specify various aspects of the process.

 Every switch is available in two forms: -switch and /switch.
 The documentation only shows the -switch form.
 Switches are not case-sensitive.
-If you run MSBuild from a shell other than the Windows command prompt, lists of arguments to a switch (separated by semicolons or commas) might need single or double quotes to ensure that lists are passed to MSBuild correctly.
+If you run MSBuild from a shell other than the Windows command prompt, lists of arguments to a switch (separated by semicolons or commas) might need single or double quotes to ensure that lists are passed to MSBuild instead of interpreted by the shell.

 ## Syntax